rabbitmq/rabbitmq-website/kubernetes/operator/install-topology-operator.md

     </td>
     <td>
       Configure the operator to reconcile all owned objects periodically.
 It accepts string values with a time suffix e.g. "15m".
 It accepts any value parseable by <a href="https://pkg.go.dev/time#ParseDuration" target="_blank">time.ParseDuration</a> function.
-By default, sync period is disabled, and reconciliation happens only when owned resources are updated.
+By default, sync period uses the library default of 10 hours.
+To disable periodic reconciliation, set the value to `"0"`.
     </td>
     <td>
       Reconciliation will only happen when a resource is updated.